itsjoekent/dotnyc/public/content/resume/post.md

 ## Voting Rights House Party

-Voting Rights House Party was an initiative by Let America Vote to host a number of house parties on a single day across the country to build an on-the-ground movement for defending voting rights.
+Voting Rights House Party was an initiative by Let America Vote to host a number of house parties across the country to build an on-the-ground movement for defending voting rights.

-My involvement with this event was to build a digital platform that could showcase all of the house parties being hosted and provide a method for people to sign up.
-(Note: The screenshot below is using example event data)
+My involvement with this event campaign was to build a digital platform that could showcase all of the house parties that were being hosted and provide a form for activists to sign up.
+(Note: The screenshot below is using placeholder event data)

 <Image alt="Voting rights house party homepage" src="votingrightshouseparty_homepage.png" credit="votingrightshouseparty.com" layout="outset" />